Paolo-Maffei/xplproject/xpllib.Net/trunk/xpllib/ReadMe.txt

 5 - Changelog
 ==============

+Changes in version 5.4 from 5.3
+NEW in 5.4
+  - max message size is back, at 1472.
+The receiving buffer remains at 32kb so larger messages will still be received.
+  - implemented the 'fragmented.basic' schema to send/receive larger messages.
+The new property 'xPLDevice.AutoFragment' (default True) controls the fragmentation behaviour
+  - xPLDevice.LogMessage method added.
+This method will send a log.basic message on the network.
+See log.basic schema documentation for details.
+  - Receiving queue has been added, instead of completely handling a message it is now posted in a receiving queue, where a separate thread will collect and handle them.
+    This to speed up socket operations and prevent loss of messages.

+FIXED in 5.4
+  - Messages quickly send after each other could get lost.
+A minimum send delay has been added to prevent this.
+See XPL_MINIMUM_SEND_DELAY constant.

 Changes in version 5.3 from 5.2
 NEW in 5.3
   - max length of values is now no longer set to 128, but 'unlimited' within the overall